rasmushansen/sovereign-university-data-test/courses/ln201/en.md

 ![cover](assets/chapitre10/3.JPG)

 In conclusion, a Lightning Network invoice, although complex at first glance, effectively encodes a payment request.
 Each section of the invoice contains key information, including the amount to be paid, the recipient, the creation timestamp, and potentially other information such as the hash of the preimage, the payment secret, routing hints, and expiration time.
 Protocols such as LNURL and Keysend offer significant improvements in terms of flexibility and user experience, allowing, for example, to send funds without prior request from the other party.
-These technologies make the payment process smoother and more efficient on the Lightning Network.
+These technologies make the payment process smoother and more efficient on Lightning Network.

 ## Managing Liquidity